Snorre Valen: Career

 From 2007 to 2008 Valen was the head of the short-lived newspaper Arbeideravisa in Trondheim.

 Valen sat in the Sør-Trøndelag County Council and in Trondheim City Council from 2003 to 2007, and during this period, led the foreign affairs and welfare committees in the county council.

 After being elected to the Norwegian parliament in 2009, he served as member of the Standing Committee on Energy and the Environment from 2009 to March 2012.
 He was the second deputy chair of the Standing Committee on Foreign Affairs and Defence from April 2012 to September 2013.

 In February 2011, Valen nominated the website WikiLeaks for the Nobel Peace Prize.
 In 2013, he nominated Chelsea Manning and Edward Snowden for the 2014 Nobel peace prize, stating that Manning's leaks helped end the Iraq War while Snowden had exposed how the war on terror had led to mass surveillance of ordinary people.

 As an anti-monarchist, Valen consequently refused to attend the yearly royal dinners for parliamentarians.

-On 20 March 2017, Valen announced that he wouldn't be seeking re-election to Parliament in the September election.
+On 20 March 2017, Valen announced that he would not be seeking re-election to Parliament in the September election.

 On 24 September 2018, Valen announced that he wouldn't be seeking re-election as deputy leader the next year.

 Music

 Valen is a pianist and singer, has a background in Nidarosdomens Guttekor and has studied music at Trondheim katedralskole.
 From 2004–2008 he played in the band Gallery, and released one record with the group.
 Later on he became a member of the electronica group Amish 82 and the blues band Peevish Penfriend.
+In 2010, he composed the melodies heard at each stop on the then-new Bergen Light Rail network.